 Proper watering is the single most important step in the establishment of your sodded lawn.
 It is necessary to begin watering your new lawn immediately after installation.
 In extremely hot weather, it is helpful to work a section out, get the water on it, and then continue laying.
-The first 3 days are critical in applying enough water to saturate the top 4 – 6 inches of soil.
+The first week is critical in applying enough water to saturate the top 4 – 6 inches of soil.
 This requires approximately ½ inch of water per day.

 This total amount should be applied over 2 – 3 watering periods each day.
-On the 4th day, begin watering ¼ inch per day.
-After 2 weeks, you may resume a normal watering schedule.
+For the second week, begin watering ¼ inch per day.
+After those first 2 weeks, you may resume a normal watering schedule.

 It is important to keep in mind that an efficient water program is the key to a beautiful, healthy lawn in Colorado’s dry climate.